phuxuan2k3/Jayce/README.md

 - "common" folder is for shared component across pages in the folder or components being used by the layout.

 # More Information

+## API

+- **ONLY** use URL from the app/env.ts for consistency.
+- All baseQuery is in app/bases folder.

 ## Paths